Chao-Hao0117/Chao-Hao0117.github.io/_pages/about.md

 ## Biography

-I am an economics researcher and strategy professional with strong background in **econometrics, asset pricing, and financial engineering**.
+Welcome!
+Now I am a strategy manager in Qingdao Haike Holdings Co., Ltd.I am applying Ph.D. now and I have strong background in **econometrics, asset pricing, and financial engineering**.
 My research employs **empirical methods and financial modeling** to address questions in asset valuation and market behavior.
 Professionally, I have applied these skills in securities analysis, investment cultivation, and strategic decision-making.

 ## Research Interests